rust-embedded/discovery/src/README.md

 [Rust]: https://www.rust-lang.org/en-US/

-This book is an introductory course in microcontroller-based "embedded systems" using Rust as the teaching language rather than the usual C/C++.
+This book is an "introductory course" on microcontroller-based "embedded systems" that uses Rust as the teaching language rather than the usual C/C++.

+## Scope

+The following topics will be covered (eventually, I hope):

+- How to write, build, flash and debug an "embedded" (Rust) program.

+- Functionality ("peripherals") commonly found in microcontrollers: Digital input and output, Pulse Width Modulation (PWM), Analog to Digital Converters (ADC), common communication protocols like Serial, I2C and SPI, etc.

+- Multitasking concepts: cooperative vs preemptive multitasking, interrupts, schedulers, etc.

+- Control systems concepts: sensors, calibration, digital filters, actuators, open loop control, closed loop control, etc.

 ## Approach